ashutoshpandey15/DeepFake_Image_Detection/README.md

 - Experiment with different model architectures and hyperparameters.
 - Explore advanced data augmentation techniques.
 - Implement more sophisticated deepfake detection algorithms.
+- This project is created for educational perposes only.
 ## Contributors
 - [Your Name](https://github.com/your-username)